nodejs/abi-stable-node/napi_basics.md

 of JavaScript values.

 Handle scopes are created using `napi_open_handle_scope` and are destroyed using `napi_close_handle_scope`.
-Calling close can indicate to the GC that all napi_values created during the lifetime of the handle scope are no longer referenced from the current stack frame.
+Closing the scope can indicate to the GC that all `napi_value`s created during the lifetime of the handle scope are no longer referenced from the current stack frame.

 For more details, review the [Object Lifetime Management section](TODO://path).

 ### *napi_escapable_handle_scope*
-Escapable handle Scopes are a special type of handle scope to return values created within a particular handle scope to a parent scope.
+Escapable handle scopes are a special type of handle scope to return values created within a particular handle scope to a parent scope.

 ### *napi_ref*